What to Do When You're Stuck

 Insanity is doing the same thing over and over again and expecting a different result.

-Which led to the unchallenged fact that it’s nearly impossible to change other people’s minds.
+Which led to look up the research demonstrating that it’s nearly impossible to change other people’s minds.
 As Fast Company notes in Trying to Change Someone’s Mind is Hopeless,

 When we see other people acting in ways that don’t make a lot of sense, our knee-jerk reaction is to try to change their minds–to convince them to do something differently.
 Implicitly or explicitly, we assume that the cause of poor behavior is a lack of information, inadequate incentives, or sloppy decision-making.
 Understandably, we work on persuading them to do the right thing.